-PSYC 4316 Child Psychopathology Prerequisites: PSYC 1313, WRIT 2306 or permission of instructor
+PSYC 4316 Child Psychopathology

-This course will focus on major forms of atypical development in childhood and adolescence.
-Course material will include disorders of behavior, disorders of emotion, developmental and learning problems, and problems related to mental health.
-Child and adolescent disorders will be discussed in terms of defining characteristics, associated features, possible causes, theoretical formulations, research evidence, and current approaches to intervention and prevention.
+Prerequisites: PSYC 1313, WRIT 2306 or permission of instructor possible causes, theoretical formulations, research evidence, and current approaches to intervention and prevention.
 The possible developmental course of each disorder will be presented to show how biological, psychological and sociocultural factors interact with the child's environment to determine the expression of atypical development.
 (Offered also as PSYC 5316.)